Xenocide29/Hello/README.md

 But somehow, it has kept up enough to help me reach **2nd Year Computer Science**.

-And maybe that's what matters.
+It helped me get through my first year.
+It helped me practice programming.
+It helped me create projects.
+It helped me build my portfolio.
+And even with all its problems, it continues to help me study today.

+Maybe someday I'll finally have a better computer.
+Maybe someday I'll be able to run the newest development tools without worrying about compatibility, lag, overheating, or whether the software will even install.

+But until then, I'll keep using this one.

 I don't know what the next years of this course will look like.
-I don't know if my laptop will survive until graduation, and I don't even know if I will always feel motivated to continue Computer Science.
+I don't know if this laptop will survive until graduation, and I don't even know if I will always feel motivated to continue Computer Science.
 There will probably be more difficult subjects, more complicated programming problems, more sleepless nights, and more moments when I question whether I can actually do this.

 But I'm still here.